 How old do I have to be to go WWOOFing?

 The good news is that different rules apply in different countries and so some WWOOF groups do take younger people.
-Currently WWOOF Canada, WWOOF Portugal, WWOOF Italy and WWOOF Ireland take people at 17 years old, though sometimes a letter of consent from your parent or guardian is required.
+Currently , WWOOF Portugal and WWOOF Ireland take people at 17 years old, though sometimes a letter of consent from your parent or guardian is required.
+WWOOF Italy operate a project for underage people to WWOOF in their country - you can contact their office for more information.
 Other WWOOF groups like WWOOF Switzerland say it is up to each individual farmer.
 Then WWOOF Turkey require you to be 20 years old.

 So you need to decide where you want to go and then contact the group that organises WWOOF in that country to find out their current policy on age.

 Your other option may be to travel with someone that can act as your legal guardian and take responsibility for you while you are on a host farm.

 How much will it cost to go WWOOFing?

 Each WWOOF trip is unique.
 It is therefore difficult to provide a precise figure.
 Please ensure you budget for the following:

 If you don't already have sturdy working boots and a sleeping bag it is also advisable to purchase these (though many farmers may have proper beds and linen for you..).